MaxXx1313/circle/README.md

 * Don't work properly in IE

-Supported browsers
+Was tested on
 ==================
 * Chrome 55.0.2883.87
-* Firefox 50.0.2
+* Firefox 50.1.0